9 min read

 • Lighting is better (without blinding other drivers) thanks to Diode Dynamics elite LED headlights, in addition to large spot/flood lights in the front, a-pillar ditch lights, and chase lights in the rear

 • A plywood storage drawer system from SHW in the rear of the Jeep is a game-changer.
 I have one drawer filled with my recovery gear, ropes, winch controllers, shackles, and the other drawer is filled with tools along with room for camping equipment.
-You definitely need tools when you break things on the trail
+You definitely need to carry tools when you break things on the trail

 Elephant Hill, Utah in Spring of 2024